Scroll to content

 Enquiry

-This term our enquiry is called 'Who are the ground-breaking figures from Bristol's diverse history?'.
-During this enquiry we will learn about important individuals such as Paul Stephenson, Carmen Beckford and Princess Campbell.
-In Computing we will become digital publishers by creating our own eBooks!
-Further details about our enquiry and our learning in the wider curriculum can be found in the Term 4 Medium Term Plan (to be added shortly).
+This term our enquiry is called 'How have holidays changed in Weston-Super-Mare?'.
+During this enquiry we will learn about how Weston has changed since the Victorian era.
+We will also learn about Weston's physical and human features.
+Further details about our enquiry and our learning in the wider curriculum can be found in the Term 6 Medium Term Plan.

 Reading